 Learn more here.

-Check-in and out: All campers must be checked in 1/2 hour before bus departure time.
+Check-in and out: Check-in begins at 1 pm.
+All campers must be checked in 1/2 hour before bus departure time.
 Returning buses will arrive at office about 2 1/2 hours after leaving camp, but may be delayed due to traffic.

 These are camps that will take place at Camp K but are targeted to specific groups of youth and sponsored by groups other than Camp Fire.
 Registration is managed by the partner groups.
 Please contact the partner group for more information.